-This country falls outside of the scope of the 5-eyes network of countries who work together to share information.
+This country falls outside of the scope of the Five Eyes network of countries who work together to share information.

 By not being a member of the 5-eyes network, ProXPN is a lot safer from interference from governments and organizations such as the NSA.
 They cannot request any information from ProXPN and even if they did, ProXPN is not legally obliged to comply, and nor are the Dutch authorities.

-ProXPN has been around since 2009—almost a decade!—so you would expect ProXPN to be one of the markets more advanced offerings, especially when newer players have hit the market and made a name for themselves in a shorter time period.
+ProXPN has been around since 2009—a decade!—so you would expect ProXPN to be one of the markets more advanced offerings, especially when newer players have hit the market and made a name for themselves in a shorter time period.

 This, unfortunately, is simply not the case.